aashnamsft/elastic/azure/README.md

 ```

 Training job file is updated to mount users storage account onto worker instances and apply the user provided docker image.
+Base docker image to run Pytorch Elastic on Azure is at [Dockerfile](config/Dockerfile).
+Instructions on publishing docker image to  AzureContainer registry can be found at [ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli).
+Docker image secret generation can be skipped for running [imagenet](../../examples/imagenet/main.py) example as job specs yaml is already populated with public AzureML image with pytorch elastic support.

 5. #### Start your training job